-Basophils are white blood cells from the bone marrow that play a role in keeping the immune system functioning correctly.
+Basophils are white blood cells that the bone marrow makes.
+They play a role in a healthy immune system.

 In this article, learn more about the function of basophils and what abnormal basophil levels mean.

-The body’s response to allergens also involves basophils.
+Allergic responses to allergens also involve basophils.
 When a potentially harmful allergen enters the body, the immune system responds by trying to isolate and eliminate the allergen.

-Doctors can use a complete blood count (CBC) to check a person’s basophil levels.
-A basophil count that is higher or lower than the normal range may prompt them to order additional tests.
+Doctors use a complete blood count to check a person’s basophil levels.
+A basophil count that is higher or lower than usual may prompt them to order additional tests.

-A white blood cell count (WBC) test may be necessary to find the absolute basophil count in some cases.
+A white blood cell count test may be necessary to find the absolute basophil count.
 This test can help doctors get a better picture of the range of basophils in the blood.

 Doctors may also order a specific test called a basophil activation test (BAT) to check for particular allergens.

-During the BAT, medical professionals in a laboratory apply potential allergens to a sample of the person’s blood.
-If the person has an allergy, the basophils in their blood sample will activate specific molecules.
+The BAT involves testing for allergies by adding potential allergens to a blood sample.
+If the person has an allergy, the basophils in their blood activate specific molecules.

-The BAT is a low-risk test compared with the oral food challenge test, which has the potential to trigger a dangerous allergic reaction.
+The BAT is a low risk test compared with the oral food challenge test, which can potentially trigger a dangerous allergic reaction.

 Immune reactions or autoimmune conditions that cause chronic inflammation include: